10 Common Monthly Expenses To Include In Your Budget

 Home expenses will include everything related to your home, including items such as:

-• Maintenance costs such as landscaping, replacement light bulbs, etc.
+- Maintenance costs include landscaping, replacement light bulbs, etc.

-Some of these types of costs may fluctuate each month so you’ll need to keep that in mind when you create a monthly budget.
+Some of these types of costs may fluctuate each month, so you’ll need to consider that when you create a monthly budget.

-One good way to prepare for larger costs such as a new furnace would be to have a special savings account where you put money aside each month that is specifically designated for large home repairs in the future.
+One good way to prepare for larger costs, such as a new furnace, is to have a special savings account where you put money aside each month, specifically designated for large home repairs in the future.

 2. Food